Internet Protocol (IP) Telephone Handsets

 The University's Telephone Service

-Most staff have an IP telephone handset on their desk.
+Many staff have a Cisco telephone handset on their desk.
 Calls can be received from:

 - Other extensions

 If you have a University handset you will also have access to the Online Cisco Self Service Website which enables you to add speed dial entries, Personal Address Book contacts, Fast Dials and change your user settings.
 To access the Online Cisco Self Service Website: